wp-plugins/social-wiggle/readme.txt

 == Description ==

-> Social Wiggle documentation, FAQ and support can be found at [FooPlugins.com](http://fooplugins.com/plugins/socialwiggle-lite/)
+> SocialWiggle documentation, FAQ and support can be found at [FooPlugins.com](http://fooplugins.com/plugins/socialwiggle-lite/)

 **features**